 SAFEGUARDING INFORMATION FOR PARENTS, FAMILIES AND CARERS

 The deputy child protection officer:

-Nicola Aldridge, Christine Laing and Kelly McDowall have had basic, advanced and manager child protection training.
+Nicola Aldridge and Christine Laing have received basic, advanced and manager child protection training.

 All staff have had basic child protection training.
 Five members of staff have had advanced child protection training.
 Nicola and Chrissy have had manager child protection training.

 We aim to create an environment in which all children feel safe and secure.

 A close partnership between home and the pre-school will help to ensure all children learn in a happy and healthy environment.
 Good communication is essential in achieving this!